calvear93/deprecated__react-template/src/modules/README.md

 Reusable libraries, components, styles or anything you want.

-For keep application ordered, you should declare your module paths in `tsconfig.json`.
+For keep application sanitized, you should declare your module paths in `tsconfig.json`.